-The findings of this study are consistent with a case control study recently published by Greenwald et al. (1984).
-Greenwald et al. (1984) reported no significant association between STS among Vietnam era veteran age males and military service in Vietnam.
+The findings of this study are consistent with a case control study recently published by Greenwald et al.7 Greenwald et al reported no significant association between STS among Vietnam-era veteran-age males and military service in Vietnam.

-Other studies of Vietnam era veterans published to date also have failed to find an excess of STS among Vietnam veterans.
-A study of RANCH HAND personnel, a group of approximately 1,260 men who conducted the fixed wing aerial herbicide spraying missions in Vietnam from 1962 through 1971, did not reveal a single death from STS (USAF, 1983).
-A proportionate mortality analysis of deaths among New York State Vietnam era veterans between 1965 and 1980, exclusive of 1968 and 1969, also failed to show excess STS deaths among Vietnam veterans.
-Two of the 555 deaths reported among Vietnam veterans were due to cancer of connective and soft tissue (ICD 171), whereas 3 of 941 deaths among non-Vietnam veterans resulted from the same type of cancer.
-The mortality odds ratio (MOR) was 1.09 with a 95% confidence interval of 0.08-15.09 (Lawrence et al., 1985).
-A mortality study of Australian Vietnam era veterans reported 260 deaths among 19,205 Vietnam veterans and 263 deaths among 24,677 non-Vietnam veterans when followed from the end of their military service to January 1, 1982.
-There was no statistically significant difference in the death rates from STS (University of Sidney, 1984).
-However, in all three mortality studies, it should be recognized that the design of the study is such that only very high risks for STS were likely to be detected: the number of person years followed or number of deaths available for analysis was too small to detect moderately elevated relative risks of STS from Vietnam service.
+Other studies of Vietnam-era veterans published to date also have failed to find an excess of STS among Vietnam veterans.
+A study of Ranch Hand personnel, a group of approximately 1,260 men who conducted the fixed-wing aerial herbicide spraying missions in Vietnam from 1962 through 1971, did not reveal a single death from STS.10 A proportionate mortality analysis of deaths among New York State Vietnam-era veterans between 1965 and 1980, exclusive of 1968 and 1969, also failed to show excess STS deaths among Vietnam veterans.
+14 Two of the 555 deaths reported among Vietnam veterans were due to cancer of connective and soft tissue (ICD 171), whereas three of 941 deaths among non-Vietnam veterans resulted from the same type of cancer.
+The mortality odds ratio (MOR) was 1.09 with a 95% confidence interval of 0.18 to 6.70.
+A mortality study of Australian Vietnam-era veterans reported 260 deaths among 19,205 Vietnam veterans and 263 deaths among 25,677 non-Vietnam veterans when followed from the end of their military service to Jan 1, 1982.
+There was no statistically significant difference in the death rates from STS.11 However, in all three mortality studies, it should be recognized that the design of the study is such that only very high risks for STS were likely to be detected: the number of person-years followed or number of deaths available for analysis was too small to detect moderately elevated relative risks of STS from Vietnam service.

 The absence of positive association between STS and Vietnam service might be a result of insufficient observation time since Agent Orange exposure in Vietnam.
 In general, it takes more than a decade for cancer to manifest itself if it is induced by a chemical carcinogen.
-Over 80% of STS cases in the study were observed less than 10 years after the last troops were exposed to Agent Orange in Vietnam.
-Another possibility is that although Agent Orange or dioxin can induce STS, Vietnam veterans as a group, were exposed to such small amounts that the conventional epidemiologic study cannot detect the excess risk resulting from Agent Orange exposure in Vietnam.
-Or, of course, there is the possibility that Agent Orange does not induce STS in humans after all.
+More than 80% of STS case subjects in the study were observed less than 10 years after the last troops were exposed to Agent Orange in Vietnam.
+Another possibility is that although Agent Orange or dioxin can induce STS, Vietnam veterans as a group were exposed to such small amounts that the conventional epidemiologic study cannot detect the excess risk resulting from Agent Orange exposure in Vietnam.
+Or there is the possibility that Agent Orange does not induce STS in humans after all.

-In conclusion, a study of STS cases and a comparison patients group in VA hospitals did not reveal a statistically significant positive association between STS and previous military service in Vietnam.
+In conclusion, a study of STS case subjects and a comparison patients group in VA hospitals did not reveal a statistically significant positive association between STS and previous military service in Vietnam.